buildpacks/spec/platform.md

 - The image config's `Env` field has the environment variable `PACK_USER_ID` set to the UID of the user specified in the `User` field.
 - The image config's `Env` field has the environment variable `PACK_GROUP_ID` set to the primary GID of the user specified in the `User` field.
 - The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.
-- The image config's `Label` field has the label `io.buildpacks.stack.mixins` set to a JSON array containing mixin names for each mixin applied to the image.
+- The image config's `Label` field has the label `io.buildpacks.stack.packages` set to a JSON array containing package names for each additional operating system package applied to the image.

 To initiate the detection phase, the platform MUST invoke the `/lifecycle/detector` executable with the user and environment defined in the build image config.
 Invoking this executable with no flags is equivalent to the following invocation including all accepted flags and their default values.